fserb/canvas2D/README.md

 - [**Conic Gradient**](spec/conic-gradient.md).
 Draw primitive.

+- [**Recorded pictures**](spec/recording.md).
+Create a record object that receives all the commands from a Canvas2D and can be replayed multiple times.

 - **Modern filters**.
 Support composited filters, create a filter object that can be updated, and support more SVG-like filters.

-- **Recorded pictures**.
-Create a record object that receives all the commands from a Canvas2D and can be replayed multiple times.

 - **Batch text rendering**.